naomichapman1992/battleship/README.md

 | Submarine | 3 |
 | Destroyer | 2 |

-Ships may be placed manually or **automatically/randomly**.
+Ships may be placed manually or randomly.

 Example manual placement:
 ```
 A5   ← starting coordinate
-H/V  ← Horizontal or Vertical
+H/V  ← horizontal or vertical
 ```

 3. Players take turns firing shots at opposing coordinates.